newdigate/teensy-variable-playback/README.md

   * [sd classes on wikipedia](https://en.wikipedia.org/wiki/SD_card#cite_ref-93)

 ## updates
+* 23/07/2021: v1.0.9: Fix issue which crashes teensy when playing multiple files from SD card using array of filenames
 * 21/07/2021: v1.0.8: **Breaking changes**
   * ```AudioPlaySdRawResmp``` and ```AudioPlaySdWaveResmp``` merged into a single class ```AudioPlaySdResmp```
   * ```play(...)``` method changed to ```playRaw(...)``` and ```playWav(...)```, specify number of channels in parameters of playRaw